 Similarly to Evernote, your notes are organized chronologically by creation date and you can also organize them alphabetically.
 You can prioritize your notes with tags, so that they can be found quickly on the search list.
 This means you always have your important notes in view.

-Another downside is that the program only exists in English.
-Furthermore, you have to log into your Simplenote account every time you use the program if you want to create or share notes.
+Another downside is that you have to log into your Simplenote account every time you use the program if you want to create or share notes.

 Google Keep: Wherever, whenever – record your ideas anywhere

 Those who want to record their ideas in a quick and simple way will find Google Keep just right.
 The free program is particularly suited to Smartphone users who want to jot down and save their thoughts on the go.
 As a result of this, Google Keep is a suitable and easy to use alternative to OneNote.

 Google Keeps works a bit like a bulletin board: your notes are laid out on the display screen like post-its which can also be marked in color.
 One particularly special feature is that with the Android app, you can even dictate your notes instead of typing them.